 Each parameter name provided by the descriptions in the following is linked to its listing in the Configuration Parameter File Reference so you can easily review a parameter’s purpose and details of its usage; further links to relevant documentation are also provided.

 Change the Default Password

-As described in Authentication and Passwords in Running InterSystems Products in Containers, you can user the PasswordHash setting in the [Startup] section to customize the default password of the predefined accounts on an instance at deployment, which provides much better security than maintaining the standard default password of SYS.
+As described in Authentication and Passwords in Running InterSystems Products in Containers, you can use the PasswordHash setting in the [Startup] section to customize the default password of the predefined accounts on an instance at deployment, which eliminates the serious security risk entailed in allowing the default password of SYS to remain in effect.
 (The password of each predefined account should be individually changed following deployment.)